damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 }
 ```

+# Secondary actions
+Secondary moves can be performed as often as the player wants and at any point of the turn.
+They are:
+1. Swapping the content of the warehouse's shelves (the leader cards' depots count as such too)
+2. Activating/discarding a leader card
 During their turn, the player has to choose among three main actions to carry out:
 1. Getting resources from the market
 2. Buying a development card